pytorch/serve/benchmarks/README.md

 Refer [parameters section](#benchmark-parameters) for more details on configurable parameters.

 `python benchmark-ab.py`

+To switch between Apache Bench and Locust you can set the --benchmark-backend/-bb parameter to either "ab" or "locust".

 ### Run benchmark using a config file
 The config parameters can be provided using cmd line args and a config json file as well.